racket/typed-racket/rfcs/text/0003-typing-generic-interfaces.md

 - produce a typed immutable hash table that is assigned to `defined-table-id` when it is specified.
 The table's keys have a union type, `(U method-id-as-symbol ...)`, and values are simply booleans.
+- produce the type predicate `showable?`, a similar to other fellow predicates in TR, has type `(-> Any Boolean : showable)`
 - #:derive-property, TODO

+## Typed method specialization
 For method implementation in a struct's definition, the typechecking process is also straightforward